yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: Ah, si seulement ils savaient.
 fr: Mais je suis là pour les aider à apprendre.

-en: Lets begin to work.
+en: Lets the work begin.
 en: I create an _Earth_.
-en: I populate it with intelligent people.
+en: I populate it with intelligent people, the _Ys_.
 en: Of course they are curious.
 en: In particular they try to understand their world.
 en: They believe that if they know the rules of their world they will be able to predict the consequences of most of their acts.